-The general congressional needs for budgetary and fiscal information, based on our survey and subsequent follow-up efforts, are described in chapter 2 and in appendixes I, II, III, and IV, which contain examples, levels, and structures of some specific information needs and an outline of the Federal financial cycle.
+The general congressional needs for budgetary and fiscal information, based on our survey, are described in chapter 2 and in appendixes I, II, III, and IV, which contain examples, levels, and structures of some specific information needs and an outline of the Federal financial cycle.
 Chapter 3 identifies the continuing work to specify the congressional needs for budgetary and fiscal information to the level of detail necessary for executive branch implementation of the standard classifications and the data processing system.